Banks of the Philippines

 7. The customer selects the Banks of the Philippines method.

-9. The payment platform performs the internal purchase request processing and sends it to the provider service.
+9. The payment platform processes the request and sends it to the bank service.

-10. The purchase request is processed on the provider service side.
+10. The request is processed on the bank service side.

-11. The provider service generates the data for redirecting the customer to its website form and sends it to the payment platform.
+11. The data for redirecting the customer to the bank service is sent from the bank service to the payment platform.

-13. The customer is redirected to the provider website.
+13. The customer is redirected to the bank service.

-15. The payment is processed on the provider side.
+15. The purchase is processed in the bank service.

 17. The customer is redirected to Payment Page.

-18. The provider service sends the result notification to the payment platform.
+18. The bank service sends a notification about the result to the payment platform.

 Request format

-There are several things you need to consider when using the Banks of the Philippines method:
+There are several things you need to consider when sending purchase requests by using the Banks of the Philippines method:

-2. It is also recommended to specify e-mail address of the customer in the customer_email additional parameter.
+3. Additionally, it is recommended to specify the e-mail address of the customer in the parameter customer_email.
 It may also be required to specify customer first name in the customer_first_name parameter and customer last name in the customer_last_name parameter.
-Refer to your ecommpay Key Account Manager for more information on the necessity of using theses parameters.
-If at least one of the parameters needs to be specified and was not included in the request, additional fields are displayed on Payment Page so the customer could fill in the missing data.
-For more details about clarification, see Submission of additional payment information.
+Refer to your ecommpay key account manager for more information on the necessity of using theses parameters.
+If any of these parameters are missing, the payment form may display input fields for entering the missing values (details are available in Submission of additional payment information).

 "payment_methods_options": "{\"online_philippines_banks\": {\"split_banks\": true}}"